HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 There are several reasons why a page may include more than one HTML request for a single web page, including:

-1. Embedded Resources: A web page typically loads not just the HTML document, but also additional resources like images, CSS files, JavaScript files, fonts, etc. Each of these external resources will trigger a separate HTTP request to the server to fetch that content.
+1. **Embedded Resources**: A web page typically loads not just the HTML document, but also additional resources like images, CSS files, JavaScript files, fonts, etc. Each of these external resources will trigger a separate HTTP request to the server to fetch that content.
-2. Dynamically Loaded Content: Some web pages use JavaScript to dynamically load additional content or data after the initial page load.
+2. **Dynamically Loaded Content**: Some web pages use JavaScript to dynamically load additional content or data after the initial page load.
 This could be things like infinite scrolling, AJAX-powered content updates, or lazy-loading of elements.
 These dynamic requests are in addition to the initial HTML document request.
-3. Preloading/Prefetching: Web developers may include `<link>` tags with `rel="preload"` or `rel="prefetch"` to instruct the browser to proactively fetch certain resources in advance before they are actually needed.
+3. **Preloading/Prefetching**: Web developers may include `<link>` tags with `rel="preload"` or `rel="prefetch"` to instruct the browser to proactively fetch certain resources in advance before they are actually needed.
 This can improve perceived performance.
-4. Error Handling: If there are any network errors or server issues when loading a resource, the browser will retry the request, leading to multiple requests for the same content.
+4. **Error Handling**: If there are any network errors or server issues when loading a resource, the browser will retry the request, leading to multiple requests for the same content.

 {{ figure_markup(
   image="html-requests-distribution-by-percentile.png",